MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/resume-on-signal.md

 A handle to the kernel event to wait on.
 You're responsible for ensuring that this handle remains valid until your `co_await` of the function completes.

 `timeout`
 An optional timeout value.
 If you pass a timeout of 0, that's treated as infinite.
-If you pass a negative timeout, **resume_on_signal** immediately times out.
+Behavior is undefined if you pass a negative timeout.

 ### Return value